-President Vahagn Khachaturyan had a meeting with Prime Minister Nikol Pashinyan
+President Vahagn Khachaturyan met with Prime Minister Nikol Pashinyan

-Today, President Vahagn Khachaturyan had a meeting with Prime Minister Nikol Pashinyan.
+President of the Republic of Armenia Vahagn Khachaturyan had a meeting with the Prime Minister of Armenia Nikol Pashinyan today.